General Game Rules

 Retaliation Rules

-- IF A PLAYER WHO IS PUNCHED & RETALIATES BUT DOES NOT SWING BACK: Will be required to sit out a series
+A PLAYER IS PUNCHED & RETALIATES BUT DOES NOT SWING BACK: That player will be required to sit out a series.

-- IF A PLAYER IS PUNCHED AND SWINGS BACK: He will be ejected for the game
+A PLAYER IS PUNCHED AND SWINGS BACK: That player will be ejected for the game.

 Team Responsibility